Pontevedra: Tourism

 The city is the capital of the tourist region of the Rias Baixas.
-It is currently a reference urban destination in Europe for trips to cities eminently pedestrian and without cars that stand out for their quality of life, at the height of Dubrovnik, Copenhagen or Capri.
+It is currently a reference urban destination in Europe for trips to cities that are eminently pedestrian and without cars, and that stand out for their quality of life, at the level of Dubrovnik, Copenhagen or Capri.

-In addition, tourism has increased in recent years, positioning the city as a pole of attraction in Galicia and north of Portugal, being currently one of the preferred urban destinations next to A Coruña or Santiago de Compostela.
+In addition, tourism has increased in the 21st century, positioning the city as a pole of attraction in Galicia and north of Portugal, being currently one of the preferred urban destinations next to A Coruña or Santiago de Compostela.

-Likewise, the city is a pole of attraction for international tourists thanks to its old town, the Ria de Pontevedra, the Lérez River and its bridges.
+Likewise, the city is a pole of attraction for international tourists thanks to its old town, its urban model, the Ria de Pontevedra, the Lérez River and its bridges.
+Pontevedra city is a tourist enclave of relevance in Galicia, and at national level, having become in 2024 the most desired city to travel to in Spain according to data from the travel booking web portal Booking.com.